 The entire procedure typically takes around 15 to 20 minutes and leads to a lifetime of restored sleep and easier breathing.

-Call South Florida Sinus and Allergy Center today at (954) 983-1211 to schedule an appointment for sleep apnea treatment without CPAP machines!
+Call Florida Sinus & Snoring Specialists today at (954) 983-1211 to schedule an appointment for sleep apnea treatment without CPAP machines!
 Our talented team of specialists, led by Dr. Lee Mandel, one of the only Rhinologists in South Florida, is here to help you breathe easier!